 Upon successful completion, students will have the knowledge and skills to:

-- Apply problem solving skills in environmental studies and environmental science, including social learning and critical reflection.
-(LO3)
+- Apply problem solving skills in environmental studies and environmental science, including problem framing, synthesis and critical reflection.

-• Final case study learning portfolio, including compulsory stakeholder report, presentation materials, and reflections (45%) [LO 1,3,4,5,6]
+- Final case study learning portfolio, including compulsory stakeholder deliverable, in-class group work products, and individual reflections (50) [LO 1,3,4,5,6]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.